To download a PDF copy of this report, click here.

 |Academic Year||Fall Success Rate||Spring Success Rate|

-The data in Table 4-Course Completion Rates, considers F, I, NR, U, and WA as unsuccessful grades.
+To calculate the data in Table 4-Course Completion Rates, grades of F, I, NR, U, and WA were deemed unsuccessful grades.
 NG and W grades are removed from the calculations.
-Courses such as science labs that make up part of the corresponding course credit receive a grade of NG.
+For example, courses such as science labs that make up part of the corresponding course credit receive a grade of NG.
 The University is working through a strong academic support unit to move the course completion rate to 93%.

-Graph 1 illustrates the Praxis subject assessment pass rate for the last three years.
-CU consistently shows a pass rate well above the minimum of 80% required by the Kentucky Educational Professional Standards Board, exceeds the university threshold of 85%, and the School of Education goal of 90%.
+Graph 1 illustrates the Praxis subject assessment and PLT pass rate for the last five years.
+CU consistently shows a pass rate well above the threshold of 85% required by the Kentucky Educational Professional Standards Board, exceeds the university threshold of 85%, and the School of Education goal of 90%.
 The 2019-20 official Title II pass rate will be released in the spring of 2021, which will include the state pass rate.
 The unofficial CU pass rate is displayed.
 The Threshold of Accountability is 90% of the 6-year mean of the Kentucky Pass Rate (85%) and the goal is 95%.